aleSlzr/android_notes/Fit's feedback.md

 		- Returns a StateFlow
 ### Differences between Flow and Coroutines
 - In coroutines, a _flow_ is a type that can emit multiple values sequentially, as opposed to _suspend functions_ that return only a single value.
 For example, you can use a flow to receive live updates from a database.
-- Flows are built on top of coroutines and can provide multiple values.
-A flow is conceptually a _stream of data_ that can be computed asynchronously.
+- <span style="background:#d3f8b6">Flows are built on top of coroutines and can provide multiple values.</span> A flow is conceptually a _stream of data_ that can be computed asynchronously.
 The emitted values must be of the same type.
 For example, a `Flow<Int>` is a flow that emits integer values.
+### Differences between Flow and LiveData
+- **Backpressure handling**: <span style="background:#d3f8b6">Flow provides built-in support for backpressure</span>, allowing control over the rate of data emission and processing, whereas <span style="background:#d3f8b6">LiveData doesn’t support backpressure handling.</span>
+- **Sequential vs. parallel processing:** <span style="background:#d3f8b6">Flow offers a rich set of operators for sequential and structured processing</span>, while <span style="background:#d3f8b6">LiveData focuses on delivering the latest data to observers.</span>
+- **Kotlin Coroutines integration:** <span style="background:#d3f8b6">Flow is tightly integrated with Kotlin Coroutines</span>, providing a cohesive asynchronous programming experience, whereas <span style="background:#d3f8b6">LiveData is not specifically tied to coroutines.</span>

 ### MutableState and MutableStateFlow
 #### MutableState
 - **Scope:** <span style="background:#d3f8b6">Designed to manage UI State within compose</span>